Jxkeorton/base-forum/README.md

 **User Stories**
 - As a Admin User I can Delete contact form responses so that I can discard of resolved contact form responses
 - As a Admin User I can mark response as read so that I can easily identify which i have not read

+User cannot mark responses as unread once marked as read.

 ![contact form responses tab](docs/features/profile/admin-contact-responses-tab.png)
 </details>